Monday concludes state's 136-day deer hunting year

 Sometimes it is priorities.
 Even other hunting pursuits steal deer’s thunder after hunters have had ample shares of various whitetail seasons.
 By January, many deer hunters have morphed into duck hunters or rabbit hunters.

-That minority of diehards still deer hunting continues to add to the all-weapons/all-seasons harvest.
+That minority of diehards still deer hunting continues to add to weapons/all-seasons harvest.
 Earlier this week, remnant archery and crossbow hunters were pushing the overall total of Kentucky deer harvested during 2021-22 toward the 131,000.
-That is plenty, but the number is well downhill of the 141,633 reported taken last year and shorter yet than the 148,395 taken in 2019-20.
+That is plenty, but the number is well downhill of the 141,633 reported taken last year and shorter yet than the 148,395taken in 2019-20.

 A spokesman for the Friends of Land Between the Lakes support organization said those people who made reservations and purchased tickets for eagle view cruises will be contacted and their payments will be refunded.